Be an AmeriCorps National Service Member

 Listen Up!

-Emily Ray is a current Team Lead with AmeriCorps St. Louis.
+Emily Ray was a Member with AmeriCorps St. Louis from 2021 - 2024.

 After graduating from college in 2020, Emily took a job at an organic farm in Washington state.
 Shortly after, she found two internships: a remote one with the National Oceanic and Atmospheric Administration and another with the Dennis Conservation Land Trust on Cape Cod.
 Both of those experiences helped Emily make connections that led her to AmeriCorps where she’s served for the last two plus years.
 Emily graduated with a B.A. in Geography and Environmental Studies from Middlebury College.